QMallon/QBots/README.md

  # Den of Evil Finder
-   Mostly uses piautogui but will be using opencv
+   Mostly uses piautogui
+ # Denv2
+   Same goal but using opencv, Haar cascade classifiers

+  # MinecraftOpenCv
+  Wanted to mmake a simpler idea work before doing more for my diablo ideas

  # OpenCvTutorials
-   code from following tutorials from LearnCode by gaming  is slightly modified for me
+   code from following tutorials from Learn Code by gaming some of it is modified

+  # hsvFilterOpenCvTutorials
+  basically just a few steps back on the tutorials used to gather screenshots for Haar and creating hsvFilters